Cambridge University sticks to indirect fossil fuel investments

 Shortly afterwards, BP Chief Executive Bob Dudley urged Cambridge University not to yield to pressure to cut its investments in fossil fuels and pointed to BP’s donations to the university.

-Cambridge Zero Society, a divestment campaign group, has called for the resignations of members of the University finance office, including Finance Director David Hughes, who formerly worked for BG, now part of Shell.
+Cambridge Zero Carbon Society, a divestment campaign group, has called for the resignations of members of the University finance office, including Finance Director David Hughes, who formerly worked for BG, now part of Shell.

 “Our managers often talk about ‘risk management’ and the importance of avoiding ‘reputational damage’.
 It is hard to imagine a more risky, reputation-damaging moment in the history of the university,” Mary Laven, a history professor, said in a statement via the Zero Carbon Society.